Obed Mutanya

 Obed Mutanya (born 10 August 1981 in Chingola) is a Zambian long-distance and cross country runner.
-He was a two-time All-American in outdoor track for the University of Arizona and competed in cross-country and indoor track for the Wildcats as well.
-He placed in the 5000 meters finals at two consecutive NCAA DI Outdoor T&F Championships in 2006 and 2007.
+He was a two-time All-American in outdoor track for the University of Arizona and has competed in cross-country and indoor track for the Wildcats.
+He reached the finals in the 5000 meters at two consecutive NCAA DI Outdoor T&F Championships in 2006 and 2007.

 Running career

 As a junior, he competed internationally in the 5000 metres, finishing thirteenth at the 1998 World Junior Championships and fourth at the 2000 World Junior Championships.
-He competed in the long race at the World Cross Country Championships in 2000, 2001, 2002 and 2004.
-His best place was 23rd in 2001.
+He also competed in the long-race World Cross Country Championships in 2000, 2001, 2002, and 2004, with his best finish being 23rd in 2001.